 In addition to nicotine, eCigs contain additional flavorings and chemicals that researchers believe capable of causing serious cellular damage over time.
 At Harvard, a team of researchers led by Dr. Wang-Rodriquez found evidence that eCig vapor may damage cellular DNA and contribute to the formation of cancer.
 "There have been many studies showing that nicotine can damage cells," says Dr. Wang-Rodriquez.
 "But we found that other variables can do damage as well […] There must be other components in the e-cigarettes that are doing this damage.
 So we may be identifying other carcinogenic components that are previously undescribed."
 Dr. Wang- Rodriquez’s full statement is made available by Medical News Today.

 Making the decision to quit smoking can drastically reduce the risk of heart disease, stroke, cancer, and respiratory conditions like emphysema. eCigs might be smokeless and tobacco-free, but more research is needed to determine just how safe this method of smoking cessation truly is.
 In the meantime, consumer advocacy groups and programs like Tobacco Free Florida offer free support and assistance to any individual who wants to kick the habit for good.
-And when it comes to rejuvenating hair that has become thin and brittle from years of smoking, hair restoration surgeons recommend laser hair therapy with laser caps like the Capillus82™.
+And when it comes to rejuvenating hair that has become thin and brittle from years of smoking, hair restoration surgeons in our network recommend laser hair therapy with laser caps like the Capillus82™.
 All Capillus® laser caps are cleared by the FDA for the treatment of hair loss in men and women.
 For additional information, readers are invited to call Capillus customer service at 1-844-280-4680.